Why artificial intelligence may go too far for the media

 Personalization without bubble filters

-This is what is known as the problem of "bubble filter": algorithms designed by platforms to maintain user interest can lead them to see only the content that legitimizes their beliefs and opinions.
-It is the responsibility of the media to find the balance between providing consumers with personalized content according to their personal interests and needs and ensure that both versions of history continue to be exposed.
+This is what is known as the “filter bubble” problem: algorithms designed by platforms to maintain users' interest can lead them to see only content that legitimizes their beliefs and opinions.
+It is the media's responsibility to find the balance between providing consumers with content tailored to their personal interests and needs and ensuring they continue to be exposed to both sides of the story.

 Stuart Almond